 The vast majority of prizes and awards are won at horse shows by top competitors.
 Occasionally a trainer/instructor can apply for and receive a scholarship or grant for continuing education purposes.
 It is time to recognize those who teach well.

-Those individuals who are selected for the $5,000 Teaching Excellence Award will have many, if not all, of the following attributes:
+Recipients of the $5,000 Region 9 Teaching Excellence Award will have many, if not all, of the following attributes:

-- A teacher of dressage, whether it is basics-Training through 1st-2nd level; or mid-range 2nd -4th levels; or FEI.
+- A teacher of dressage, whether it is basics--Training through 1st-2nd level, mid-range 2nd-4th levels, or FEI.

 - Adherence to sound dressage principles, such as outlined by the USDF Training Pyramid.